Bernd das Brot: Reception

 Although Bernd was created in 2000, and has been on television since 2001, he first rose to fame in 2003.
-Until then, KI.KA was sharing its satellite channel frequency with the Franco-German channel Arte, but after 2003, KI.KA got the frequency for itself.
-As a children's channel, KI.KA did not air programs between 9pm and 6am, but instead of putting a simple test card, programmers decided to air a late night loop program starring Bernd every night.
+Until then, KiKA was sharing its satellite channel frequency with the Franco-German channel Arte, but after 2003, KiKA got the frequency for itself.
+As a children's channel, KiKA did not air programs between 9:00 pm and 6:00 am, but instead of putting a simple test card, programmers decided to air a late night loop program starring Bernd every night.
 In the 2005 version of the program, Bernd constantly stated that he had had enough of television and was going home and advised the viewers to do likewise.
 The night loop program continues to this day.
-This program allowed late-night adult viewers to discover Bernd; those viewers would then discuss the bread loaf on Internet forums, buy Bernd-das-Brot merchandising and CDs although none of them were advertised, and participate in Bernd-themed KI.KA competitions alongside children.
-How many adult viewers watch Bernd remains unknown, because KI.KA is a children's channel whose programs officially end at 9pm and thus no audience measurement is made for KI.KA during the night, at the time the Bernd night loop program airs.
-Furthermore, KI.KA's main audience being children, adults are not counted even in audience measurements performed during official airing times.
+This program allowed late-night adult viewers to discover Bernd; those viewers would then discuss the bread loaf on Internet forums, buy Bernd-das-Brot merchandising and CDs although none of them were advertised, and participate in Bernd-themed KiKA competitions alongside children.
+How many adult viewers watch Bernd remains unknown, because KiKA is a children's channel whose programs officially end at 9:00 pm and thus no audience measurement is made for KiKA during the night, at the time the Bernd night loop program airs.
+Furthermore, KiKA's main audience being children, adults are not counted even in audience measurements performed during official airing times.

-Bernd has thousands of child and adult fans in Germany and is greatly popular.
+Bernd has thousands (if not 10's or 100's of thousands) of child and adult fans in Germany and is greatly popular.
 Jeremy Wasser of Spiegel Online wrote that "Bernd epitomized the fundamental pessimism felt by many, if not most, Germans about, well, almost everything. (...)
 That Germans would take to a character like Bernd and be willing to engage in this form of self-analysis and self-mockery should, in my view, be commended.
 That the people of the land of Goethe and Schiller would choose as their guide in this spiritual exploration a clinically depressed loaf of bread, is, perhaps, just another improbable element of the German Zeitgeist".
 David Frogier de Ponlevoy, also of Spiegel Online, commented that Bernd shows were "a successful mix of slapstick and irony that irresistibly brings families in good mood."
 The Süddeutsche Zeitung wrote that the idea of making a depressed loaf of bread the star of a children's channel was crazily funny.

 In 2004, Bernd das Brot won the Adolf Grimme Award for representing "the right to bad mood" and resisting "the reign of good mood that endlessly drones out of the television".
 The Deutsche Welle commented that "most likely the jury realized just how subversive Bernd das Brot's attitude is when many human beings these days are willing to do almost anything to achieve fame and fortune on TV".
 The Adolf Grimme Award is the German equivalent of the Emmy Award.